 You can apply to make weekly or fortnightly payments, rather than paying monthly.

-You can also arrange to have your energy bills paid straight out of your benefit payments, through Fuel Direct.
+You can also arrange to have your energy bills paid straight out of your benefit payments.
+Find out more about paying for your bills using your benefits.

 Get independent help and advice